 In a separate interview Asian Boss asked people in Osaka their opinions about people form China and Korea.
 Fascinatingly, because the dark details of Japan’s history with its East Asian neighbours are all but glossed over in national text books, the young people interviewed astutely observed the difference in their opinions from their parents and grandparents.
 They also blamed the mass media for disseminating negative stereotypes about each other on both sides, but when they became friends with someone from one of those two countries, they saw the person and not the historical drama.

-My colleague Hugo Clark has written an article about Racism in Japan too, in case you are interested.
+My colleague Hugo Clark has written an article about the practical sides of dealing with Racism in Japan, in case you are interested.